-Health care and helping sick relatives
+Health care and helping relatives

 If you need to go to the hospital, call ahead so they can prepare for your arrival.
-If you need to call 911, tell the 911 operator the exact symptoms you are experiencing so the ambulance provider can prepare to treat you safely.
+If you need to call 911, tell the 911 operator the exact symptoms you are experiencing so the emergency medical providers can prepare to treat you safely.

 Why are we doing this?

 The goal is to slow the spread of the virus and to make sure the healthcare system is able to care for all patients.